KwanThink/PFE_QCar2_2026/README.md

 ---

+## Current Completed Milestone

+The current GitHub version focuses on the completed system exploration, SLAM/Nav2 bringup, and trajectory generation milestones.

+Implemented:

+- Explored the Quanser QCar2 platform, tested the onboard camera and LiDAR, collected sensor data, and visualized them through the remote development setup using SSH.
+- Applied SLAM and Nav2 to scan the environment, generate a map, and navigate inside the mapped area using a PID-based control approach.
+- Used the QCar2 kinematic model to generate trajectories that better match the vehicle motion constraints instead of relying only on the default Nav2-generated trajectory, and visualized the generated trajectories in RViz.
+---

+## Work in Progress

+The following components are under active development:

+- NLMPC trajectory tracking
+- ACADO/acados solver integration
+- Closed-loop optimal control for trajectory following

+These parts are intentionally marked as work in progress and are not the main focus of the current portfolio milestone.

+---

 ## Project Goal

 The goal of this project is to develop a ROS 2-based autonomous navigation pipeline for the Quanser QCar2 platform.